 There are 2 semesters made up of 4 terms, and the timetables will differ from term to term.
-Students are given the exchange programme timetable at the beginning of each term.
+Exchange students will have access to the exchange programme timetable at the beginning of each term.

 Class Hours:

 8h45 - 18h in blocks of 45 minutes.